Calm turquoise coastal waterway with dense green forested shoreline and clear blue sky, Gippsland region Victoria

 Lakes Entrance

 The main gateway to the Gippsland Lakes and a classic Australian fishing town.
 A long foreshore promenade runs alongside the Cunninghame Arm, lined with fish-and-chip shops, seafood restaurants and hire boats.
 Walk across the footbridge to the Entrance — where the lakes meet Bass Strait — for ocean swimming and views along Ninety Mile Beach.
-Fresh local seafood (especially the Lakes Entrance prawns) is a highlight.
-Family-friendly with playgrounds, paddle boats and a relaxed holiday atmosphere.
+Fresh local seafood is a highlight: Lakes Entrance prawns, flathead, and the local whiting are exceptional.
+Family-friendly with playgrounds, paddle boats and the relaxed atmosphere of a proper Australian seaside town.
+The Tambo Bluff Walk above town gives remarkable views over the lakes and the ocean simultaneously.

 Metung

-A quieter, more boutique alternative to Lakes Entrance.
-This tiny waterfront village sits on a narrow peninsula between Bancroft Bay and Lake King, with gentle lapping water on both sides.
-Excellent restaurants, a vineyard, small galleries and a peaceful atmosphere that attracts sailors, kayakers and those seeking unhurried lakeside relaxation.
-Often described as the "Riviera of the Gippsland Lakes".
+The quieter, more boutique alternative to Lakes Entrance.
+This tiny waterfront village sits on a narrow peninsula between Bancroft Bay and Lake King, with water on both sides.
+Excellent restaurants, a vineyard, small galleries and a peaceful atmosphere that attracts sailors, kayakers and those seeking genuine unhurried lakeside relaxation.
+Often called the “Riviera of the Gippsland Lakes” — the epithet is earned.
+McMillans of Metung offers lake cruises that reach parts of the waterway system inaccessible by road.

 Paynesville & Raymond Island

-Paynesville is a boating hub on the western side of the lakes.
-A free five-minute ferry crosses to Raymond Island — home to a thriving wild koala colony easily seen on a short walking trail from the ferry terminal.
-It's one of Victoria's most accessible koala encounters, with the animals often visible just metres from the path.
+Paynesville is the western boating hub of the lakes system.
+A free five-minute ferry crosses to Raymond Island — home to one of Victoria’s densest wild koala colonies, easily seen on a short walking trail from the ferry terminal.
+The animals are often visible just metres from the path — sleeping in forks, moving unhurriedly between trees, occasionally descending to cross the path.
+It is one of the most accessible genuine koala encounters in southeastern Australia.
 The ferry runs every half hour.
+Allow 90 minutes including the walk.

 Ninety Mile Beach

-Stretching approximately 151 km from the Lakes Entrance area to Port Albert, Ninety Mile Beach is one of the longest uninterrupted beaches in the world.
-It's a vast, wild expanse of sand backed by low dunes and coastal scrub — you can walk for hours without seeing another person.
+Stretching approximately 151 km from the Lakes Entrance area to Port Albert, Ninety Mile Beach is one of the longest uninterrupted beaches on Earth — a vast, wild expanse of sand backed by low dunes and coastal scrub where you can walk for hours without seeing another person.
 The beach is unpatrolled and the surf can be powerful, but the sheer scale and emptiness are the attraction.
 Access points at Seaspray, Golden Beach and Loch Sport provide entry to different sections.
-Fishing (surf and beach), beachcombing and simply soaking in the solitude are the primary activities.
+Fishing (surf and beach casting for gummy shark, snapper and mulloway), beachcombing and simply absorbing the solitude are the primary activities.

 Underground & Inland Adventures